nabuage/LuceeOnDebianApache/README.md

 /opt/lucee/lucee_ctl start
 ```

-Lucee installation complete.
+Lucee installation is complete.
 Enter http://luceeapp/ in your browser.
 It should display ColdFusion content from /home/username/www/luceeapp folder.